flaviaouyang/portfolio-site/README.md

 - Constructed basic layout of the site with HTML
 - Added basic style to site using CSS
 - Refactored Code for React
+- Added projects and minor changes in styles.
+(Ready to deploy)

 ## DEMO